 That this claim is false, follows immediately from the refutation of Fallacy 1: The tax wedge arises from the difference between the present values of contributions and benefits and therefore from the net payments into the system.
 As it was shown that the present value of all future net payments is already determined, there is no way of changing the total tax wedge.
-The only thing that can be influenced (within limits) is total deadweight loss, and the appropriate instrument to do so is tax smoothing.
-Abolishing the PAYGO system within a limited time means concentrating the total tax wedge on a limited number of cohorts of tax payers, which is certainly the surest way to maximize rather than minimize total deadweight loss.
+The only thing that can be influenced (within limits) is total excess burden: if the excess burden on any particular tax payer is a progressive function of the effective tax rate, as is usually assumed, then the appropriate instrument for minimizing the total burden is tax rate smoothing.
+In contrast, abolishing the PAYGO system within a limited time means concentrating the total tax wedge on a limited number of cohorts of tax payers, which is certainly the surest way to maximize rather than minimize total excess burden.